Getting started with Custom Model Import

 Creating a Custom Model.

-Using static lighting to light a custom 3D model You can’t use objects with built-in lighting in custom model worlds.
-But you can get around this limitation by setting up static lighting on a per-object basis using a
+Using static lighting to light a custom 3D model Objects with built-in lighting can not be used in custom model worlds.
+This can be circumvented by setting up static lighting on a per-object basis using a static lighting gizmo.
+For more information, see the

 Static Light Gizmos User Guide.